 If your research is health-related you may need to submit to the Health Sciences Research Ethics Board (HSREB).
 Please consult this chart if you are unsure to which REB you should apply.

-The Office of Human Research Ethics has resources to help with ROMEO submissions.
-If you require assistance with ROMEO please contact the Romeo helpdesk at ext.
-83059 or 519-661-3059 or email firstname.lastname@example.org Also available on the Office of Human Research Ethics website are templates for Letters of Information & Consent, recruitment etc.
+The Office of Human Research Ethics has resources to help with WREM submissions.
+If you require assistance with WREM please contact firstname.lastname@example.org, or 519-661-3036.
+Also available on the Office of Human Research Ethics website are templates for Letters of Information & Consent, recruitment etc.

-Revisions to Approved Ethics Proposals: All revisions/ amendments to ongoing studies must be sent to the Office of Human Research Ethics through ROMEO.
+Amendments / Revisions to Approved Ethics Proposals: All revisions/ amendments to ongoing studies must be sent to the Office of Human Research Ethics through WREM.

 - 2nd Edition of Tri-Council Policy Statement (TCPS 2): Ethical Conduct for Research Involving Humans

 - New Guidance in applying TCPS 2: “Does Research Using Social Media Platforms Require Research Ethics Board Review?”

 - Ownership, Control, Access and Possession (OCAP®) – The First Nations principles of OCAP® are a set of standards that establish how First Nations data should be collected, protected, used, or shared.
 They are the de facto standard for how to conduct research with First Nations.